abdullah-radwan/Pray-Times/README.md

 `mv python-hijiri-ummalqura/umalqurra/ .`

 `./PrayTimesAr.py` for arabic, `./PrayTimesEn.py` for english.
+# Known Bugs
+When run the program for greater than one day, its give the pray times for the run day only.
+The timer solution is restart the program everyday.

+After 12 AM, the program give the next pray is unknown.

+When adan is started, you cannot stop it.
+The timer solution is close the program and open it again.

 # Reference
 Pray times calculation script http://praytimes.org/code/git/?a=tree&p=PrayTimes&hb=HEAD&f=v2/python.
 Adan http://praytimes.org/audio/.
 Coordinates from Islamic finder.